Mimicry-Protocol/kaleidoscope/README.md

   </a>
 </p>

-This NPM library provides convenient access to NFT price metrics aggrigated from multiple data providers.
+Kaleidoscope is an NPM package that conveniently aggregates responses from multiple NFT data providers.
 The intended audience is application developers who wish to integrate fraud-resistant price data into their apps.
 The main benefit of Kaleidoscope is that it drastically reduces the risks related to price manipulation by closed-source data providers, and data provider down-time.

 ## Installation